Emergency Shelter Service

 Efficiency and Cost-Effectiveness

-Carport 1 is the world leader in metal building design in the USA.
+Carport 1 is one of the world leaders in metal building design in the USA.
 Powered by industry-leading specialists, we will help you create a building that fits your specific needs.
 Offering the industries best pricing to save time and money.
 Carport1 has many customizations and upgrades through our entire line of products.
 We at Carport1 understand an efficient triage system and proper building layout should promote staff efficiency and safety.
 Our buildings can be designed to minimize the distance of necessary travel between frequently used spaces.
 Allowing easy visual supervision of patients in times of limited staff.
 The Carport1 triage and crisis shelter are crafted to efficiently use the maximum amount of space.
 We locate support spaces so that they may be shared by adjacent functional areas, and by making prudent use of multi-purpose spaces.
 Our metal buildings can group or combine functional areas with similar system requirements.

 Any Standard Building 12 to 30 ft wide